mlange-42/arche/README.md

 It panics on unexpected operations, like removing a dead entity, adding a component that is already present, or attempting to change a locked world.
 This may not seem idiomatic for Go.
-However, explicit error handling in performance hotspots is not an option.
+However, explicit error handling in performance hot spots is not an option.
 Neither is silent failure, given the scientific background.

 ### Limitations